 If a loan is treated as a deemed distribution, it is reportable on Form 1099-R using the normal taxation rules of section 72, including tax basis rules.
-The distribution also may be subject to the 10% penalty for early distributions under section 72(t).
+The distribution also may be subject to the 10% additional tax for early distributions under section 72(t).
 It is not eligible to be rolled over to an eligible retirement plan nor is it eligible for the 10-year tax option.
 On Form 1099-R, complete the appropriate boxes, including boxes 1 and 2a, and enter Code L in box 7.
-You also may enter another applicable code, such as Code 1 or 2, in box 7.
+Enter another code, such as Code 1 or 2, in box 7, if applicable.

-Interest that accrues after the deemed distribution of a loan is not an additional loan, and, therefore is not reportable on Form 1099-R
+Interest that accrues after the deemed distribution of a loan is not an additional loan, and, therefore is not reportable on Form 1099-R.